darioShar/PDMP/readme.md

 ## What can be done

-* train and evaluate PDMP models, diffusion models for data generation
+* train and evaluate PDMP/diffusion models for data generation
 * datasets: simple 2d data (gmm_grid, alpha_stable_grid etc.), image datasets (mnist, cifar10, celeba)

 ## Structure of the project